-In the word bile, for instance,
+In the word bile, for instance, the first segment, /b/, constitutes the onset of the syllable and the last two segments, /ai/ and /l/, taken together, constitute the rhyme.
+The onset is defined as any and all consonants occurring before the vowel.
+The rhyme may be further subdivided into the constituents nucleus and coda .
+Thus, the word bile, the diphthong /ai/ constitutes the nucleus, and the consonant /l/ constitutes the coda.

-- the first segment, /b/, constitutes the onset of the syllable - and the last two segments, /ai/ and /l/, taken together, constitute the rhyme. - The onset is defined as any and all consonants occurring before the vowel. - The rhyme may be further subdivided into the constituents nucleus and coda . - Thus, the word bile, the diphthong /ai/ constitutes the nucleus, - and the consonant /I/ constitutes the coda. - A syllable such as bile which contains one or more consonants in coda position, is called a closed syllable - A syllable such as buy which does not contain any consonants in coda position is referred to as an open syllable an example of a word in English consisting of only one syllable, which in turn contains only a nucleus, is eye: /al/
+A syllable such as this, which contains one or more consonants in coda position, is called a closed syllable, whereas syllable which does not contain any consonants in coda position is refered to as an open syllable; as in the word buy.